FriendlyUser/finfiber/ReadMe.md

 ```

 ### Golang Features
+In order for the golang paths to be resolved for future projects, I decided to have the main go file in the root.

 - [x] Using fiber v2
 - [ ] Sending email notifications
 - [x] Sending discord to webhook
 - [x] NLP via google - the google app engine instance has permission to call nlp functions

+### Python Features
 #### Other Notes

 ~~DO NOT OPEN SOURCE UNDER ANY CIRCUMSTANCES~~ changed env vars